POPLHLTH 769 : Interpersonal and Family Violence

 Day 6 Student projects and ways forward

 A variety of interactive teaching methods will be used, including group discussions and individual presentations.
 These will provide opportunities to practice critical thinking skills, and engage in robust and respectful debate.
-Assessments are structured to support students in the scoping, development and presentation of ideas relating to violence solutions.
+Assessments are structured to support students in the scoping, development and presentation of ideas relating to violence solutions, and can be tailored to inform your work, practice or community.

 Capabilities Developed in this Course